benjamingr/peer5-docs/docs/guides/how-to-optimize-wowza-server.md

 *This guide assumes HLS, DASH integration is performed in a similar fashion.

 In order for end-users to efficiently transmit segments a few configuration changes are required.
-The default number of segments, the segment length and the number of chunks can be set to values that are friendlier to use transmission.
+The default number of segments, the segment length and the number of chunks can improve overall user experience and peer-to-peer performance.

 The default Wowza HLS configuration value is to return 3 segments in each playlist - each 10 seconds long.
 We’d like to configure it to 20 segments, 5 seconds long each instead.